danejo3/CS235TA/README.md

 understanding, it was Mike that decided to write the driver in Python.
 (I do not know the reason why.)
 Unfortunately, after a few month(s)? into the semester, I was told that he had stopped working as a CS 235 TA.
 Jason Anderson, who was the head TA at the time, did not have time to work on the driver.
-As result, the driver was on a pause.
+As a result, the implemntation of the driver was on a pause.

 The next person that began working on the driver was Stephen Leech, the next head TA.
 About ~90% of code that you see today was written by Stephen.
-In Fall 2018, Stephen was able to miraculously launch a live "automatic pass-off driver" for Brother Roper's Fall 2018 students.
+In Fall 2018, Stephen miraculously launched a live "automatic pass-off driver" for Brother Roper's Fall 2018 students.
 To be short and blunt, the driver had a lot of problems.
 Throughout the semester, the driver crashed constantly and had tons of run-time errors.
 Thankfully, for a year, Stephen was able to fix many of problems that plagued the driver and had added a lot of good key features.